JoelynChua/techSeries2025_Butter/README.md

 ## Future Development & Scalability

 **Future Enhancements:**
-- Peer-support communities with anonymous check-ins.
+- Develop peer-support communities where users can anonymously or semi-anonymously check in on friends, reducing isolation.

-- Personalized recommendations for hobbies, relaxation exercises, coping strategies.
+- Add personalized recommendations for hobbies, relaxation exercises, and coping strategies based on user check-ins.

-- Advanced gamification: rewards, milestones, mascot evolution.
+- Introduce advanced gamification with digital mascots, rewards, and milestone achievements to encourage regular engagement.

-- Extended wearable integration for automated sleep, activity, and stress monitoring.
+- Integrate with wearables and health trackers (Fitbit, Apple Watch) to automatically monitor sleep, activity, and stress indicators.

 **Use Cases:**
-- Schools, universities, workplaces for mental wellness programs.
+- Adaptable for schools, universities, and workplaces for mental wellness programs.
-- Support for stress, burnout, lifestyle-related mental health concerns.
+- Extendable to support different mental health concerns, such as stress, burnout, and early intervention for lifestyle-related issues.
-- Integration with public health campaigns while maintaining privacy.
+- Can integrate with public health campaigns and research initiatives while maintaining user privacy.

-**Technical Scalability:**
+**Future Technical Scalability:**
 - Cloud-native architecture (AWS/GCP/Azure) for horizontal scaling.
 - Microservices architecture for independent module deployment (check-ins, alerts, gamification).
-- Real-time notifications via WebSockets or Firebase Realtime Database.
+- Cloud-native architecture (AWS/GCP/Azure) enables horizontal scaling to support thousands of users.

 ---